lipoja/URLExtract/README.rst

 Installation
 ~~~~~~~~~~~~

-Package is available on pypi sou you can install it via pip.
+Package is available on PyPI - you can install it via pip.

 ::